Tatianah Thunberg, LMSW

 -

 Full-day commitment.
 This retreat is a co-created experience that will deepen throughout the day.
 Please plan to attend the entire day -taking a sacred pause from our full lives- to support our shared container.
+We support anyone who needs to head home after dinner.
+The evening jam is optional.

 -